NPY loaders for typed training tensors #

 We only need three standard fields: descr, fortran_order, and shape.
 The header format is a

-Python-literal dictionary padded to an alignment boundary; this parser is intentionally
+Python-literal dictionary padded to an alignment boundary, so this parser stays field-oriented

 Instances For